 Freeport brought more rock samples to its American headquarters under armed guard.
 Bre-X commissioned a review of Freeport's drilling; the review recommended more drilling.
 Another review focusing on the chemical assays caused Bre-X to clam up completely on 1 April, and Suharto's signature was postponed.

-Bre-X blamed the Web.
+Bre-X, in a novel strategy for the time, blamed the Web.
 CEO David Walsh told a fawning Calgary Herald reporter that the meltdown began when scurrilous local rumors in Indonesia were "picked up by one of the ghost writers on the Internet on the chat page or whatever."

 Further reviews took the rest of April.
 Meanwhile, disquieting details began to arise.
 Industry journalists soon found evidence that the Busang ore samples had been "salted" with gold dust.